huh-sters/traffcap/README.md

 These matches are performed using [Regular Expressions](https://www.regular-expressions.info/) in the endpoint matching section.

 You could match an endpoint code exactly, or just parts of the endpoint.

+### Open Choice in Database Storage

+This application should provide the ability to choose which database you want to use.
+This list of supported databases is controlled by SQLAlchemy and Alembic.
+Currently, the DBAPI setting is embedded in the alembic.ini file and also in the Repository class.
+This must be easily changable.